TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 account.

 ## Access Mechanisms
-The sender is modeled as interacting with artifacts through legitimate, write-capable interfaces consistent with normal collaborator behavior.

-The receiver is modeled as accessing artifacts exclusively through standard, user-facing GitHub web URLs (e.g., https://github.com/{owner}/{repo}), as would occur during routine browsing activity.
+The sender and receiver are modeled as accessing artifacts exclusively through standard, user-facing GitHub web URLs (e.g., https://github.com/{owner}/{repo}), as would occur during routine browsing activity.

-The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients, for receiver behavior.
-Routing semantics remain artifact-centric rather than endpoint- or permission-centric.
+The model does not assume programmatic access via the GitHub REST or GraphQL APIs, nor the use of scripted clients.

 ---